Self-Sufficient Micro Settlement for an Energy-Conscious Lifestyle

 • robust telecommunication networking und automated load management system

-• using functionally integrated utilities equipment in the tiny houses' architectural and building physics design
+• application of functionally integrated utilities equipment in therchitectural and building physics design of the tiny house

 • production and manufacturing engineering for modular timber micro buildings with cubatures optimized for solar yield